Carlos Washington Jr.

-Carlos Washington Jr. (born December 26, 1998) is an American professional football running back for the Atlanta Falcons of the National Football League (NFL).
+Carlos Washington Jr. (born December 26, 1998) is an American professional football running back for the Miami Dolphins of the National Football League (NFL).
 He played college football for the New Hampshire Wildcats and Southeastern Louisiana Lions.
+After going unselected in the 2023 NFL draft, he signed with the Atlanta Falcons.

 Early life

 Washington grew up in Clinton, Maryland, and attended Riverdale Baptist School.
 During high school, he completed 1,200 rushing yards, 300 receiving yards and 20 touchdowns as a senior and was named the Washington Post All-Met Honorable Mention and the team MVP.
-He was an unranked running back recruit and committed to play at New Hampshire.
+He was an unranked running back recruit and committed to play for the University of New Hampshire.

 College career

-New Hampshire
+University of New Hampshire

 Washington redshirted during his true freshman season in 2017.
 During the 2018 season, he played in all 11 games and started two of them.
 He finished the season with 99 rushes, 582 rushing yards, six rushing touchdowns, seven touchdowns, 10 kickoff returns and 10 kickoff return yards.
 During the 2019 season, he played in all 11 games and started the first seven.
 He finished the season with 138 rush attempts, 28 receptions, 792 all-purpose yards, 138 rushes for 601 yards and three touchdowns.
 During the 2020 season, he played in and started their only game of the season where he completed 10 rush attempts for 30 yards.
 During the 2021 season, he played in 10 games and started nine of them.
 He finished the season with 117 rush attempts for 547 yards and a touchdown.

 On December 8, 2021, Washington announced that he would be entering the transfer portal.
-He ultimately transferred to Southeastern Louisiana.
+He ultimately transferred to Southeastern Louisiana University.

-Southeastern Louisiana
+Southeastern Louisiana University

-During the 2022 season, he played in 12 games and started 10 of them.
+During the 2022 season, he played in 12 games with 10 starts.
 He finished the season with 147 rushing attempts for 715 yards and 15 touchdowns.